schatzlab/appliedgenomics2023/assignments/assignment2/README.md

 ### Assignment Overview

 In this assignment, you are given a set of unassembled reads from a mysterious pathogen that contains a secret message encoded someplace in the genome.
 The secret message will be recognizable as a novel insertion of sequence not found in the reference.
 Your task is to assess the quality of the reads, assemble the genome, identify, and decode the secret message.
-If all goes well the secret message should decode into a recognizable english text, otherwise doublecheck your coordinates and try again.
+If all goes well the secret message should decode into a recognizable english text, otherwise double check your coordinates and try again.
 As a reminder, any questions about the assignment should be posted to [Piazza](https://piazza.com/jhu/fall2023/600449600649).

 For this assignment, we recommend you install and run the tools using [bioconda](https://www.nature.com/articles/s41592-018-0046-7).
 There are some tips below in the Resources section.
 Note on Mac, we highly recommend you install the x86_64 package even if you are using an M1 chip.